luxonis/depthai-experiments/gen3/neural-networks/counting/depth-people-counting/README.md

 This example demonstrates how to perform people counting from depth frames along a passageway.
 This approach could be useful for the privacy concerns of people counting applications.

-This demo contains many hard-coded values specific to [depth-people-counting-01](./depth-people-counting-01) depthai recording.If you would wish to use this application in your own setup, these values would higly depend on the OAK camera installation, its FOV, and the passageway structure.
+This demo contains many hard-coded values specific to [depth-people-counting-01](./resources) depthai recording.
+If you would wish to use this application in your own setup, these values would higly depend on the OAK camera installation, its FOV, and the passageway structure.

 ## Demo